I

 • Provide choice for people using health and social care services

-NICE produced a template that can help providers make an initial assessment of their services compared to the quality statements, enabling providers to identify areas for improvement and incorporate new quality standards effectively.
+NICE produced a template that can help providers make an initial assessment of their services compared to the quality statements, enabling providers to identify areas for improvement and incorporate new quality standards.

 Ensuring Consistent Care

 NICE quality standards emphasise the importance of consistent and coordinated care.
-Local authorities should focus on commissioning services that promote continuity of care, ensuring that people receive integrated and well-coordinated support.
-Commissioners must ensure that services align with these standards to achieve improved health outcomes.
+Local authorities should focus on commissioning services that promote continuity of care, quality assurance, and ensure that people receive integrated and well-coordinated support.
+Commissioners must ensure that services align with these standards for improved health outcomes.

 Social care providers like Unique Community Services ensure people experience a consistent team of support workers who understand people’s specific needs and deliver personalised care.